ttchalakov/Peano-Baker-Series-Visualizer/README.md

     *   `utils.py`: Core mathematical engine.
     *   `case_studies.py`: Robot simulation logic.
 *   `docs/`: Static site assets for GitHub Pages deployment (contains `index.html` and mirrors the python files).

+The pages webiste hosts a preview of the streamlit app.
+It is not exactly the same as what is seen if running the streamlit app itself.